sashaluccioni/sashaluccioni.github.io/about.md

 You can contact me at: sasha.luccioni(at)huggingface.co.

-Key research topics
+My research topics
 ======

 * Calculating the carbon impact of AI algorithms
 * Responsible and reproducible machine learning
 * Investigating and documenting large datasets
 * Best practices for data collection and sharing

-For a complete list of publications, see her [Google Scholar page](https://scholar.google.ca/citations?user=nP8cwkIAAAAJ){:target="_blank"}.
+For a complete list of publications, see my [Google Scholar page](https://scholar.google.ca/citations?user=nP8cwkIAAAAJ){:target="_blank"}.